Shibodd/ir_exam_project/README.md

 # Benchmarks

-### Sentiment might mildly help recall in very specific queries.
+### Sentiment might mildly help recall in very specific queries, but it is used only for ranking.
 Query terms are ORed by default.
 Sentiment query is optional.
 **UIN 1**: "I remember a show in which the protagonist punched her schoolmate in the face, after turning around to check if the teacher was looking.
 What is the show called?" <br/>
 **Content**: punch face check teacher <br/>
 **Sentiment**: <ins>EMPTY</ins>